mejiaj/mejiaj/README.md

 # 👋 Hello!

 My name is James Mejia, pronounced _Meh • Hee • Yah_.
-I'm a front-end engineer and designer based in the Midwest.
+I'm a frontend engineer and designer based in the Midwest.

 ## 🚀 Links